truenas/documentation/content/CORE/UIReference/Services/SMBScreen.md

 ---
 title: "SMB Service Screen"
-description: "Use the SMB screen to configure Server Message Block (SMB) and related service options on your TrueNAS"
+description: "Use the SMB screen to configure Server Message Block (SMB) on your TrueNAS."
 weight: 110
 tags:
 - coresmb